 Best Places to Post Line Cook Job Openings

 Some good places to advertise your line cook job are:

-- Culinary Agents: Pay-as-you-go posts run $49 per placement, but if you have several openings, they have monthly subscriptions that range from $100-$200 per month.
+- Culinary Agents: Pay-as-you-go posts run $49 per placement, but if you have several openings, they have a monthly subscription that’s $100 per month for four job postings.
 This site also has an “I want to work here” feature that allows applicants to find your restaurant when you do not have any openings.

 - Poached Jobs: Single job posts that last 30 days are $59 each, and if you’re looking to just fill individual shifts, the cost is $39 monthly per job post, plus the position’s hourly rate.
 Poached Jobs also cross-posts your listing with Indeed, Glassdoor, and ZipRecruiter, and includes other features, like an interview scheduler.

 - Local culinary school job boards: Culinary schools are eager to help their graduates find work.
-If your restaurant is located near a culinary school, reach out to their career services department.
+If your restaurant is located near a culinary school, reach out to the career services department.